 The serving gNB then sends an RRCRelease with suspendConfig to move the UE to RRC_INACTIVE state.

-Editor's Note: After performing these steps, the UE would have been provided with the location request information (e.g., requested positioning method(s) and mode, QoS, etc.) and possibly any required assistance data.
-The UE may request/receive additional/updated assistance data via posSI and/or LPP Request Assistance Data during the Event Reporting Phase as usual.

 2. The UE monitors for occurrence of the trigger or periodic event requested during step 1.
 The UE determines which positioning method(s) will be used for the detected event from the request in Step 1 (based on the position method(s) included in an LPP Request Location Information message carried in the LCS Periodic-Triggered Invoke Request during Step 1).
 When the event is detected (or slightly before) the UE performs the location measurements.

 3. The UE sends an RRC UL Information Transfer message containing an UL NAS Transport message along with the RRC Resume Request with SDT.
 The UE includes the LCS Event Report and LPP Provide Location Information (PLI) message in the payload container of the UL NAS Transport message, and the Deferred Routing Identifier received during Step 1 in the Additional Information of the UL NAS Transport message as defined in TS 24.501.
-The UE may send the RRC Resume Request message along with the additional information on how many messages the UE has to send (e.g., similar to MAC CE Buffer Status Report (BSR) (FFS)).
-The embedded LPP PLI may include the moreMessagesOnTheWay flag [7].
+The RRC message as well as the embedded LPP PLI may include the moreMessagesOnTheWay flag [TS 37.355].

-NOTE: The moreMessagesOnTheWay flag would be included when not all the location measurements obtained at step 2 can be included in the LPP PLI message.
+NOTE 1: The moreMessagesOnTheWay flag would be included when not all the location measurements obtained at step 2 can be included in the LPP PLI message.

+NOTE 2: The moreMessagesOnTheWay/noMoreMessages flag in the RRC Resume Request would indicate whether the serving gNB should wait for a response from the serving AMF before sending the RRC Release at step 7c and may further indicate whether the UE will send additional UL messages prior to such a response from the serving AMF.

-4. The serving gNB sends the SS Event Report with the LPP PLI message to the LMF (via serving AMF and probably anchor gNB).
+4. The serving gNB sends the SS Event Report with the LPP PLI message in an NGAP Uplink NAS Transport message to the serving AMF.
+The AMF determines the LMF from the Deferred Routing Identifier received in the Additional Information IE of the UL NAS TRANSPORT message and forwards the LCS Event Report with embedded LPP message via triggering Namf_Communication_N1MessageNotify service operation towards the LMF.
+The AMF also includes the Payload Container Type and the Correlation Identifier set to the Deferred Routing Identifier.

+NOTE 3: If the moreMessagesOnTheWay flag was provided in step 3, the LMF waits until all LPP message segments were received before sending the LCS Event Report Acknowledgement at step 7.

 5. If the moreMessagesOnTheWay flag was provided in step3, the UE sends the additional LPP PLI message segments in the SDT subsequent data transmission phase.
+The UE includes the LPP PDU in the payload container of an UL NAS Transport message, and the Deferred Routing Identifier, which has been received in step 1, in the Additional Information of the UL NAS Transport message defined in TS 24.501.
+The UE then sends the UL NAS Transport message to the serving NG-RAN node in an RRC UL Information Transfer message.